 Step 6) Sand and fill in any holes with wood filler.
 Apply your chosen paint or stain and protect it with a sealer.
 I used Varathane Antique White and Mixwax Dark Walnut.
 To add a rustic worn look, sand your lanterns after you stain or paint them.
 Then I applied a spar urethane sealer.

 As an option add handles.
 You can either use wire, a chain, or a very long gummy worm.
-I made rope handles (tutorial to come) and attached them to the crown of the lanterns.
+I made rope handles and attached them to the crown of the lanterns.
 Then I placed them by my front door.